Assessing the Distributional Fidelity of Synthetic Chest X-rays using the Embedded Characteristic Score: Simulations and Empirical Studies to Evaluate ECS

-We then computed $1000$-dimensional embeddings over these real and synthetic images using the pretrained Inception v3 model that is available in PyTorch \citep{paszke2019pytorch, marcel2010torchvision}.
+We then computed $1000$-dimensional embeddings over these source and synthetic images using the pretrained Inception v3 model available in PyTorch \citep{paszke2019pytorch, marcel2010torchvision}.
 We first assess whether these embeddings collectively satisfy the normality assumption in the FID approach.
 We perform two statistical tests on the embeddings: the Mardia test \citep{mardia1970measures}, which is based on kurtosis statistics, and the Henze-Zirkler test \citep{henze1990class}, which assesses normality based on the empirical characteristic function of the residuals (Table \ref{table:test}).
-These two tests present clear evidence that the Inception embeddings for both real images and synthetic images are highly non-normal across both the MNIST and CIFAR10 datasets.
-This suggests that the assumptions that underlie the FID are not always empirically valid, which is in line with the conclusions of prior work \citep{jayasumana2024rethinking}.
+We report all p-values smaller than the machine precision value of $2.2 \times 10^{-16}$ as that value.
+The results of these two tests present clear evidence that the Inception embeddings for both source images and synthetic images are highly non-normal across both the MNIST and CIFAR10 datasets (Table \ref{table:test}).
+This suggests that the normality assumptions that underlie the FID are not always empirically valid, which is in line with the conclusions of prior work \citep{jayasumana2024rethinking}.

-Next, using the same Inception features, we compute the FID and ECS values between the real images and synthetic images of both the MNIST and CIFAR10 datasets (Table \ref{table:eval_results}).
-The FID values here suggests reasonable match between the synthetic and real images.
-It is common to see higher FID values on the CIFAR10 and MNIST datasets in the machine learning literature \citep{wei2022duelgan, miyato2018spectral, liu2023spiking}.
-The ECS values here, on the other hand, suggest that the synthetic samples from the pretrained DC-GAN models do not sufficiently match the tails and higher moments of the target distribution.
-Taken together, the CIFAR10 and MNIST results suggest that ECS is a more accurate measure of distributional differences by avoiding the normality assumption that is violated in many real-world applications of generative deep learning methods.
+Next, using the same Inception features, we computed the FID and ECS values (for $T = 1, 0.5, 0.1$) between the source and synthetic images of both the MNIST and CIFAR10 datasets (Table \ref{table:eval_results}).
+We also performed the resampling calibration procedure for $50$ resampling iterations to obtain a reference distribution that captures variability within the source images.
+We report both the ECS and FID values that we computed, as well as the ratio between the ECS and FID values against the median of their corresponding resampling reference distribution.

+We observe that both FID and ECS scores are higher for CIFAR than MNIST.
+This is in line with prior literature \citep{wei2022duelgan, miyato2018spectral, liu2023spiking} and likely due to the fact that CIFAR10 is a more complex dataset than MNIST.
+We also observe that the ECS demonstrates a more pronounced deviation from the reference resampling distribution compared to FID scores.
+This suggests that the ECS is sensitive to distributional discrepancies, specifically in higher-order moments and tails, that are otherwise obscured by the multivariate normality assumption inherent in the FID calculation.